 The Internal Revenue Service ("IRS") has determined by a letter dated June 19, 2012, that the Plan was designed in accordance with the applicable sections of the IRC.
+The Plan has been amended since the receipt of the letter.
 The Plan administrator believes the Plan is currently designed and is being operated in compliance with the applicable requirements of the IRC.
 Accordingly, the Plan administrator believes the Plan is exempt from federal and state income taxes.
 Plan management evaluates uncertain tax positions taken by the Plan.
 The financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits to be sustained upon examination by the IRS.
-The plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2016 and 2015, there were no uncertain positions taken or expected to be taken.
+The plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2017 and 2016, there were no uncertain positions taken or expected to be taken.
 The Plan is subject to routine audits by taxing jurisdictions and there are currently no audits in progress.
-The Plan administrator believes the Plan is no longer subject to income tax examinations for years prior to 2013.